5 min read

 This article will shed light on what brand bidding is and how it can potentially catapult your brand visibility and revenue generation.
 Ready to cut through the noise?
 Let's jump right in!

-What is Brand Bidding?
+What Is Brand Bidding?

 Brand bidding refers to the practice of bidding on keywords related to a specific brand in order to drive traffic and redirect potential customers to your own website or landing page through paid search strategies.

-Definition of brand bidding
+Definition of Brand Bidding

 Brand bidding finds its roots in the world of digital advertising, specifically pay-per-click (PPC) campaigns.
 It involves advertisers purposely targeting and bidding on branded keywords, or search terms that include a particular brand name or close variations of it.